 BILLIARD GODS Blog: Straight-in Shots (Intermediate) - 1 of 3

-Howdy Folks, check out this Billiard Gods SHOOTOUT CHALLENGE" blog posts from www.billiardgods.com
+Howdy Folks, here is one of my Billiard Gods CHALLENGE SHOOTOUTS" blog posts from www.billiardgods.com

 This is the SIS (Intermediate level) Test Group, #1 of 3 (part of the Straight-in Shots group) from the Billiards Skills Competition Training Program book.